 And all these root causes above are in the Agile case tried to be taken care of by solving the impossible, the “queues of planned activities” symptom, which has resulted in all these books, articles, tools, methods and measurements, boiling down to these characteristics; Flow Efficiency calculations, queueing theory, WIP Limits, but also; economics of queues, WIP Control, WIP Constraints, traffic flow theory, Little’s Formula, Little’s Law, M/M/1/infinity queues diagrams, Cumulative Flow Diagrams, many different measurements, etc.

 But where is the why question when we have queues in Agile development, since we understand from the dependency analysis that Agile really has introduced new dependencies?
 The why question is forgotten.
 Painfully forgotten, since symptoms cannot be solved, and when we try to solve them, we get unintended consequences, chains of symptoms that we cannot foresee or handle and that never ends.
-Forget asking why, is the SCQA (Situation – Complication – Question – Answer) and MECE techniques in the box, and that is also literally since it is constraining the solution to be inside the box (frame), sliced in any dimension; the silo/train/department/unit/group/team, which is called framing.
+Forget asking why, is the SCQA (Situation – Complication – Question – Answer) and MECE techniques in the box, and that is also literally since it is constraining the solution to be inside the box (frame), sliced in any dimension; the silo /train /department /unit /group /team /economy /effectiveness /deliveries, etc., which is called framing.
 But, the solution to the root causes cannot be framed, they will be anywhere in the organisation, especially the solutions that affect higher levels or the whole organisation.

 But we have more problems with the above thinking, that queues can be solved and that is about variability.
 Normally car queues and airport security queues are showed as examples of queues, which is too simplistic, generating more mess.
 The reason is that the presented queues are totally isolated with extremely high variability (non-planned), combined with an over-utilisation at for example rush hours, or aeroplanes landing with hundreds of people at the same time.
 Product development can and must be planned, which reduces the variability dramatically.
 But, do not forget to solve your organisation’s problems first, otherwise the variability may increase tremendously and you are out of control to understand why.